John Harris (bioethicist)

-John Morley Harris, FMedSci, FRSA, FRSB (born 21 August 1945), is a British bioethicist and philosopher.
-He is the Lord Alliance Professor of Bioethics and Director of the Institute for Science, Ethics and Innovation at the University of Manchester.
+John Morley Harris, FMedSci, FRSA, FRSB (born 21 August 1945) is a British bioethicist and philosopher.
+He is Professor Emeritus at the University of Manchester and founded the Institute for Science, Ethics and Innovation.

 Education

 Harris was educated at the University of Kent gaining a Bachelor of Arts degree in 1966 and Balliol College, Oxford where he was awarded a Doctor of Philosophy degree in 1976 from the Faculty of Literae Humaniores.

 Career

 Harris was one of the Founder Directors of the International Association of Bioethics and is a founder member of the Board of the journal Bioethics and a member of the editorial board of the Cambridge Quarterly of Healthcare Ethics.
 He is also the joint Editor-in-Chief of the Journal of Medical Ethics.
 Throughout his career, he has defended broadly libertarian-consequentialist approaches to issues in bioethics.